-DEFINE YOUR DREAM 1.
+DEFINE YOUR DREAM 2.
 What words, phrases or ideas come up most often?
 2. What words, phrases or ideas relate to each other?
+How do they relate?
+What are the recurring 2.
+What words, phrases or ideas relate to each other?
 How do they relate?
 What are the recurring themes or categories of ideas?
 What natural groupings do they fall into?